friemen/parsargs/README.md

         :zipcode ["Zipcode" :text]
         :city    ["City" :text]})
 ```
-No visual noise, that's fine.
+No visual noise, great.
 But unfortunately that is not enough.
-You'll need to specify a parser and a formatter function to deal with
+You'll need to also specify a parser and a formatter function to deal with
 dates and numeric data.

-The code that implememts the mapping would ideally work on something like this:
+Ideally the code that implements the mapping would work on something like this:
 ```clojure
 (def m [{:data-path :name
          :signal-path ["Name" :text]